โณIntro to Time Series

 Regression Analysis

-• Models YY as a function of predictor variables—for time series, time itself or lagged values can serve as predictors
+• Models YY as a function of predictor variables.
+For time series, time itself or lagged values can serve as predictors.

-• Linear form: Yt=β0+β1X1t+β2X2t+ϵtY_t = \beta_0 + \beta_1 X_{1t} + \beta_2 X_{2t} + \epsilon_t—can include trend, seasonal dummies, or external variables
+• Linear form: Yt=ฮฒ0+ฮฒ1X1t+ฮฒ2X2t+ฯตtY_t = \beta_0 + \beta_1 X_{1t} + \beta_2 X_{2t} + \epsilon_t.
+Predictors can include a time trend, seasonal dummy variables, or external variables like temperature or ad spending.

 Quick Reference Table